-We’ve been welcoming new students and experienced practitioners for more than a quarter of a century, since B.K.S.
+We’ve been welcoming new students and experienced practitioners for more than thirty years, since B.K.S.
 Iyengar first taught classes here.

 Located in Maida Vale, ten minutes from central London, the Institute is open daily, from early in the morning until late at night.
 We offer more than fifty classes a week, catering for all levels from complete beginners to more advanced practitioners, in award-winning bright, spacious studios.